 Boulder Junior Cycling — Road Devo

-Hello road cyclists and parents, welcome to Boulder racing.
+Hello road cyclists and parents, welcome to BJC.
 Have a look through the attached material at your leisure for ideas to work with your kids on their racing.
 This is just advice in response to frequently asked questions — like how much time should my kid ride a day, how should they warm up for a race, etc. We want parents and kids to avoid obsessing about race routines and training schedules,etc and hope that everyone’s focus is more on fun, community and building self-esteem, but this may be helpful for general guidelines.

 Types of races: